-The Sierra Alta property is comprised of one exploration permit which consists of 90 mining claims comprising approximately 2,700 hectares in the "Navelgas Gold Belt" in the Asturias region of northwestern Spain.
-The permit for the property was granted on July 8, 2015.
+The Sierra Alta property is comprised of one exploration permit which consists of 90 mining claims comprising 2,700 hectares in the "Navelgas Gold Belt" in the Asturias region of northwestern Spain.
+The Company applied for the permit on November, 18 2013 and received notice that the permit for the property had been granted on July, 8 2015.
 The concession is valid for a three year term and is renewable for equal and successive periods of three years.
 The permit will expire in August 2018.
 The Sierra Alta project is in a comparable geological environment to the El Valle-Boinas and Carles gold mines which operate 35 kilometres to the east of the project.
 Gold mineralization in the area typically occurs in high grade epithermal veins, skarns, and as intrusive related gold deposits.
 High grade gold samples in bedrock were identified by the Company during the initial property assessment, with grades of up to 10.65 g/t gold.